 With no more youth soccer to watch on weekends, I’m going to feel more than lost.
 We’re talking my version of the empty nest syndrome, and it already feels very empty.

 Perhaps in response, I finally bought a nest of my own, a house in South Lake Tahoe.
 This was a simple but meaningful transition.
 I had spent quite a while feeling indignant about not being able to afford my own home after the divorce.
-Finally, I realized that even if a house in Santa Cruz was off the cards, a home in the mountains was within reach and would be a great place to retire to.
-That’s not to say that retirement is planned: rather, that buying a second home at this point only made sense if it could become home base at some point in the future.
+Finally, I realized that even if a house in Santa Cruz was off the cards, a home in the mountains was within reach and would be a great place to live.
+And I realized that my continuing distance from clients, who are nowadays happier contacting me by email and phone because that costs them less, have opened other vistas.

 My new nest sits at over 6,200 feet above sea level in the Sierra Nevada, the mountain range which marks the eastern boundary of California along much of the State’s length.
 It is about a mile from the lake itself and four miles from the casinos on the Nevada state line, in the middle of scenery that just doesn’t quit, summer or winter.
 The house was renovated before I bought it, and has forced air central heating powered by a furnace which keeps you hot inside when it is 10˚F outside.